quadropoison/PlatformerEngine/README.md

 # PlatformerEngine

-This project is simple 2D platformer game engine, created with using SFML bindings for .Net.
+This project is a simple 2D platformer game engine.
+It was created with using SFML bindings for .Net.

 ## Motivation